ederssouza/reactjs-auth-boilerplate/README.md

 ## About

-This repository was created in order to assist in the process of implementing **authentication in React JS applications**.
-All components and contexts have unit tests and a **basic HTML structure without CSS**.
-The structure has resources to protect routes and control the visibility of components based on permissions, the entire process for the implementation is found in this document.
+This repository was created to assist in the authentication implementation process in React **JS applications with JWT and refresh token**.
+All components and contexts have **unit tests** and a **basic HTML structure without CSS**.
+The project has features to **secure routes** and **control the visibility of components** based on permissions, the entire implementation process is in this document.

+Feel free to clone the project or use it as a template and make any changes you deem necessary.

 ## Built Using